-Just before Christmas my friend Dennis Fahringer forwarded me a special that Adorama had on their Flashpoint Zoom Li-on R2 TTL & Flashpoint R2 TTL transmitter.
-The flash was $119 and the transmitter $46.
+Before Christmas, my friend Dennis Fahringer forwarded me a special Adorama had on their Flashpoint Zoom Li-on R2 TTL & Flashpoint R2 TTL transmitter.
+The flash was $119, and the transmitter $46.

-Neewer, Godox and Flashpoint are all the same company but marketed differently.
-Flashpoint is the Adorama branded system that comes with more warranty than the others.
+Neewer, Godox, and Flashpoint are all the same company but are marketed differently.
+Flashpoint is the Adorama branded system with more warranty than the others.

-I have not bought the studio version of the system yet, but plan to do so in the near future.
-They just introduced this week the newest version of the studio flash the Flashpoint XPLOR 600PRO TTL Battery-Powered Monolight (Bowens Mount) – Godox AD600 Pro.
+I have not bought the studio version of the system yet, but I plan to do so soon.
+This week, they just introduced the newest version of the studio Flashpoint XPLOR 600PRO TTL Battery-Powered Monolight (Bowens Mount) – Godox AD600 Pro.
 This sells for $899 without the transmitter.

-Just using the bird-feeder in my backyard I was able to do some tests to see how well the camera worked with HSS of 1/4000.
-The flash supports the FP mode (high-speed flash sync), in which the flash outputs continuous light while the first and second curtains travel across the sensor, thereby enabling flash photography at any shutter speed.
+Using the bird feeder in my backyard, I did some tests to see how well the camera worked with the HSS of 1/4000.
+The flash supports the FP mode (high-speed flash sync), in which the flash outputs continuous light while the first and second curtains travel across the sensor, enabling flash photography at any shutter speed.

 The range of the radio transmitter from the camera to the flash is 330ft / 100m.
 Recycle time is <4 seconds.
 This is great for more than 600+ full power flashes with the Lithium battery.

-If you want something faster then you need to use their studio heads.
+You need to use their studio heads if you want something faster.
 The Flashpoint XPLOR 600PRO TTL Battery-Powered Monolight recycle time is approximately 0.01-0.9s.

-When you think of the exposure triangle you think that as you change on the others all are affected.
+When you think of the exposure triangle, you believe that all are affected as you change on the others.

-Well there is a kink in this because when you use a flash the volume of light is pretty much the same as you shorten the duration.
-The problem through the years was the ability to shorten the shutter speed and sync with the flash.
+Well, there is a kink in this because when you use a flash, the light volume is pretty much the same as you shorten the duration.
+The problem through the years was the ability to shrink the shutter speed and sync with the flash.
 This has now been pretty much solved in the last few years.
-So the affect on the shortening of the shutter speed is actually impacting the available light (The Sun) if outside and not the flash as much.
+So the shortening of the shutter speed impacts the available light (The Sun) if outside and not the flash as much.